alexh13/Blog-Website/README.md

 # Blog-Website
-Quick example of a basic blog=style website
+Quick example of a basic blog-style website